wladislavk/dss-third-party/readme.md

 ## DS3 Software

+##### 1 Master branch is PRODUCTION code
+##### 2 Develop branch is STAGING code, where Unit Tests and final QA are performed
+##### 3 'Feature' branches used to develop each component
+###### Workflow
+1 Develop each feature in separate branch with prefix "feature-".
+For example "feature-email".

+2 Merge 'feature' branch into "develop"

+3 Run Unit tests on Develop branch, perform QA testing.

+4 If tests pass and QA good, merge Develop in Master.
+Deploy to Production.

 #### How to Install
 ##### Prerequisite
 #######  Vagrant + Homestead ( kindly follow this link https://laracasts.com/lessons/say-hello-to-laravel-homestead-two )